 - Payment method: A seller can specify the payment method to provide further details on the transfer.

-- Warranty: A box regarding warranties can be checked by the seller if any exist.
+- Warranty: The seller can check the A box regarding warranties if any exist.

 - Date of sale: The transaction’s completion date must be stated.